0xshipthecode/fmda_julia/README.md

     ./run_data_assimilation.jl <path_to_config_file>

 This will load all available inputs and start processing the wrfout file and the obtained measurements.
-If the ''julia'' executable is not available on the system ''PATH'' then the executable must be run as
+If the `julia` executable is not available on the system `PATH` then the executable must be run as

     <path-to-julia> run_data_assimilation.jl <path-to-config-file>

-in the ''fmda_julia'' directory.
+in the `fmda_julia` directory.

 Results of the run
 ------------------

-The julia code will create three new variables in the NetCDF wrfout file, named ''FM1'', ''FM10'' and ''FM100'', which will contain the assimilated fuel moisture.
+The julia code will create three new variables in the NetCDF wrfout file, named `FM1`, `FM10` and `FM100`, which will contain the assimilated fuel moisture.
 The first time instant is empty, the fuel moisture values are filled from the second time instant forward.